wonderbird/wonderbird.github.io/_posts/2022-03-23-applied-forensics-development-cycles.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ### Results

+When starting to look into the development cycles, I intended to focus only on the time period before the latest release `v2.0.0-alpha.7 (Nov.
+7, 2020)`.

+Later, I decided to include the present into my analysis.
+However, I did not extend the first section, so that the reader can follow my initial thoughts on what the development cycle should be.

 #### Development Cycles Over the Entire Project History